bmc-labs/progress_bar/README.md

   <img src="https://asciinema.org/a/ZesQrQgJhN1HEu5nwbzww9GTf.svg" />
 </a>

-I just needed a command line progress bar and none of the options I found on GitHub or via Google were much to my liking, what with their camel cased names and lack of `operator<<` overload and such.
+I needed a command line progress bar and none of the options I found on GitHub or via Google were much to my liking, what with their camel cased names and lack of `operator<<` overload and such.
 Now this is certainly not the best ever implementation of anything, I just hacked this together real quick.
-Ah yeah btw, the code supposed to figure out terminal size on Windows - I didn't test that, as I would've needed to boot up the Windows VM and build it there, yadda yadda, maybe somebody else can do it.
+It supposedly works on Windows, but I haven't tested that.

 ## Using it
 It's header only.
-It has no dependencies other than the STL.
-It's Apache v2 licensed (because that's what my template for C++ projects has and I couldn't be bothered).
+It has no dependencies other than the STL and it's Apache v2 licensed.

 So basically you just go
 ```cpp